No Fee Guarantee

 Traumatic brain injuries (TBI) occur as a result of physical trauma to the head that disrupts the normal function of the brain.
 It is clear that a traumatic brain injury has occurred when there has been an impact to the head and the victim has a fractured skull, a bleed on the brain, or is in a coma.
 Some brain injuries are not as obvious and are considered mild brain injuries.
 These should, however, still be taken very seriously and treated just as if it were a TBI.
 Ten to fifteen percent of victims who suffer mild brain injuries report that a year after the incident, they continue to suffer from headache, dizziness and neck pain, and symptoms often worsen over time if they are untreated.
 So many brain injuries occur on the road as a result of a negligent driver in auto, motorcycle, and truck collisions adversely affecting physical, cognitive, and emotional abilities of the victim.

 Acquired brain injuries (ABI) do not involve trauma from an outside force, but can be the result of strokes, infections, hypoxia, and medical errors.
 These are very serious injuries and have a likelihood of leaving permanent disabilities that require ongoing treatment and therapy.
 Many of these brain injuries are the result of the negligence, wrongdoing, or inaction of another.

-The Boston brain injury attorneys at the Kiley Law Group understand the far-reaching effects of brain injuries.
+The Massachusetts brain injury attorneys at the Kiley Law Group understand the far-reaching effects of brain injuries.
 In more than 40 years of service, our lawyers have helped numerous brain injury victims and their families recover the financial peace of mind they need to cope with the long-term impacts of these life-altering injuries.
 If you or a loved one suffered a brain injury due to another’s recklessness, please call us today at 888-979-9323 for a free consultation and to learn how we can help you.

 Causes of Brain Injuries